mxcl/Cake/README.md

 Here `Foo` depends on `Base` and thus, `Foo` can *now* import `Base`.

-*All* other tools require you to specify relationships *cryptically* with either textually or with a confounding GUI.
+*All* other tools require you to specify relationships *cryptically*, either textually or with a confounding GUI.
 With Cake, use the filesystem, relationships are not only easy to read, but also, trivial to refactor (just move the directory).